dt-alfred-richards/trident-erp-ui/daily-logs.md

 Date - May 30 -2025

 - Procurement module completed and excluding substitutions

+Bugs

+- Bom creating duplicates on edit of the bill

-- Discussions
+Discussions

 - What are substitutions in purchase orders

 Date - May 27 -2025